glarizza/glarizza.github.com/source/_posts/2017-02-07-data-escalation-path.markdown

 available data lookup methods and advise on when it is best to "escalate" based on the requirements at hand.

+**IMPORTANT NOTE**: Please read the entire document before reacting to specific passages.
+I've purposely/intentionally written the document to escalate with complexity, so there may be problems that arise in early paragraphs that are identified and resolved in later paragraphs.

 ## What is "Data" and what is "Code"?